 Additionally, we are giving out information on how to live better with breathlessness so that people know there is something that can be done.

 This project received funding from Hull City of Culture 2017, the Wellcome Trust and the University of Hull.
-For more information please read our blogs for the British Lung Foundation, British Journal of General Practice and the European Association for Palliative Care.
+For more information please read our blogs for the Asthma + Lung UK, British Journal of General Practice and the European Association for Palliative Care.

 Please do view images and listen to sounds from the exhibition, which express both how difficult it is to live with breathlessness and also that it is possible to keep on going.

 The making of the exhibition